-Notice: In all cases where a hearing before a Disciplinary Hearing Committee is to be held, not less than five (5) days prior to the hearing the Administrator shall prepare and personally deliver or mail written notice to the student.
-Notices sent to the last address available in the records of the College and deposited in the United States mail, postage prepaid and return receipt requested shall be presumed to have been received and read.
+Notice: In all cases where a hearing before a Student Conduct Hearing Committee is to be held, not less than five (5) days prior to the hearing, the Administrator shall prepare and personally deliver or mail written notice to the student.
+Notices sent to the last address available in the records of the College and deposited in the United States mail, postage prepaid and return receipt requested, shall be presumed to have been received and read.

-Notice shall specify the time and place of the Hearing and contain a statement of the charges against the student.
+Notice shall specify the time and place of the Hearing and contain a statement of the alleged violations against the student.
 A copy of these procedures shall be enclosed.
 Notice shall also specify if there is to be an interim exclusion from the College campus pursuant to California Penal Code Section 626.4.
-In the event the recommended sanction includes suspension of State financial aid, the procedure set forth in Education Code Section 69811 shall be followed.
 Copies of such notice shall be sent to the student's instructors and the District Public Safety Office.